benma/visual-regexp-steroids.el/README.md

 Note: `vr/mc-mark` is an interface to [multiple-cursors](https://github.com/magnars/multiple-cursors.el/).

 The functions are the same as in visual-regexp, but powered by Python (or another custom engine).
-You can fall back to the Emacs regexp engine with `vr/select-replace`, `vr/select-query-replace` and `vr/select-mc-mark`.
+You can choose the engine (e.g. to fall back to the Emacs regexp engine) with `vr/select-replace`, `vr/select-query-replace` and `vr/select-mc-mark`.

 ```Lisp
 ;; if the files are not already in the load path